 In order to work as a nurse in Australia, you need to be registered with the relevant state authority.
 The statute which is used is the Nurses and Midwives Act 1991.
 It strives to:

 - protect the health and safety of the public by providing mechanisms to ensure that nurses and midwives are fit to practise, and

 - provide mechanisms to enable the public and employers to readily identify nurses and midwives who are registered or enrolled.

 Process for registration

-It is also possible for nurses who are already registered to further their studies in courses which are "post-registration".
+It is possible for nurses who are already registered to further their studies in courses which are "post-registration".
 They include the Bachelor of Nursing (Post-registration) and most of the postgraduate advanced learning courses in specialty areas.